“The government will pay to put solar on your home.”

 “The SC tax credit is going away!
 You have to sign the contract today!”

-No sunset date exists for the SC tax credit, although the federal tax credit is scheduled to scale back beginning in 2019.
+No sunset date exists for the SC tax credit, although the federal tax credit will be reduced beginning in January 2020.

 “I’m handy around the house, so I’ll just install the system myself.”

 Solar systems must be connected to wiring and the electrical grid by a licensed electrician.
 An incorrectly installed solar system could endanger life or property.